Blair Athol (SA)

 Table Chart PROFILE FAQ

-Blair Athol's population is estimated at around 6,102 as of Feb 2026.
-This reflects an increase of 828 people since the 2021 Census, which reported a population of 5,274 people in the suburb of Blair Athol (SA).
-The change was inferred from AreaSearch's resident population estimate of 5,697 following examination of ABS data released June 2024 and an additional 86 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,113 persons per square kilometer.
-Blair Athol's growth of 15.7% since the 2021 census exceeded the state average of 9.0%.
-Population growth was primarily driven by overseas migration contributing approximately 80.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for Blair Athol, and new addresses validated by AreaSearch since May 2026, the suburb's population is estimated at around 5,458.
+This reflects an increase of 184 people from the 2021 Census figure of 5,274.
+The change was inferred from a resident population estimate of 5,433 by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 96 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,784 persons per square kilometer, placing Blair Athol in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending May 2026, Blair Athol has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing Greater Adelaide's growth during this period.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 80.0% of overall population gains in recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Future population dynamics anticipate an above median growth for Australian statistical areas.
-The suburb of Blair Athol (SA) is expected to expand by 1,409 persons to 2041, reflecting a gain of 17.0% over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above median population growth is projected for the suburb, with Blair Athol expected to expand by 965 persons to reach approximately 6,423 by 2041 based on aggregated SA2-level projections, reflecting a gain of 17.2% in total over the 16-year period.

 Frequently Asked Questions - Population